Artist Statement

 Bio

 Sara received her BFA with a dual emphasis in Painting & Drawing and Photography from SF State in 2013.
 From 2019-21 she studied under the renowned German hyperrealism artist, Dirk Dzimirsky.
-She received 1st Place Drawing in the 17th ARC Salon, multiple awards in the 16th International ARC Salon, 1st Grand Prize in the 2022 John Dalton Art Prize, 2nd Place in the Pastel 100 2023, received multiple Honorable Mentions in the Strokes of Genius, and has placed as a finalist in numerous competitions, including ModPortrait, the Beautiful Bizarre Art Prize, and more.
+She received 1st Place Drawing in the 17th ARC Salon, multiple awards in the 16th International ARC Salon, 1st Grand Prize in the 2022 John Dalton Art Prize, 2nd Place in the Pastel 100 2023, multiple Honorable Mentions in the Strokes of Genius, and has placed as a finalist in many competitions, including ModPortrait, the Beautiful Bizarre Art Prize, and more.
 Her work has been featured in national and regional art magazines and books and has been shown in galleries and museums across the globe.
 She is included in public and private collections internationally and even on the moon, including The Bennett Collection of Women Realists and The Lunar Codex, The Polaris Collection.
-Sara is represented by CK Contemporary in San Francisco, CA, and lives and works out of her small studio in a redwood grove in the North Bay hills of Nicasio, CA.